akshit2434/radio_mirchi_backend/plan.md

 with push to talk: (this is what we are doing)
     user logs in (handled by nextjs).
     gets brief about mission by:
-        -> api call to generate story and task and keep stuff ready (asynchronously in mongodb with status=processing till finished, then status = completed).
-            -> return the brief about task
+        -> Making a POST request to `/api/v1/create_mission`.
+        -> The API synchronously generates the initial mission details (story, characters, etc.) and saves it to the database with `status: "stage1"`.
+        -> The API immediately returns this initial mission data.
+        -> In the background, the server starts generating a unified dialogue prompt for the next phase, and updates the mission status to `status: "stage2"` when complete.

-    executes command to join into fm freq (let's say 93.5) -> api call received. poll mongodb every sec till status changes from processing to finished.
+    executes command to join into fm freq (let's say 93.5) -> The client polls the `GET /api/v1/mission_status/{mission_id}` endpoint until the `status` field becomes `"stage2"`.
-            -> connect websocket
+        -> Once the status is `"stage2"`, the client has the dialogue prompt and can connect to the WebSocket for the interactive phase.

     websocket connected
-        -> send _name_ of each caller.
-        -> main loop until timelimit:
+        -> send _name_ of each caller. (no need as already stored in mongo db) -> main loop until timelimit:
             -> if current dialogue segment is a pause for user to speak:
                 -> wait up to 10 seconds for user to press and hold the "Talk" button.